Large Deviations, Central Limit and dynamical phase transitions in the atom maser

-and stationary distribution $\pi_{\text{ss}} (n)= \rho_{\text{ss}}(n)$.
-Figure \ref{fig:b.d.rates} shows the birth and death rates (minus the common factor $\nu k$) as functions of the parameter $\vartheta:= \sqrt{(k+1)/N_{ex}} \alpha$ in the limit $N_{ex} \rightarrow \infty$.
+Figure \ref{fig:b.d.rates} shows the birth and death rates (minus the common factor $\nu k$) rescaled by a factor $N_{ex}$, in the limit $N_{ex} \rightarrow \infty$, as functions of the parameter $\vartheta:= \sqrt{(k+1)/N_{ex}} \alpha= \phi\sqrt{k+1} $.
+In this regime the rates become the functions $\lambda^2_\vartheta = \sin(\theta)^2$ and $\mu^2_\vartheta= \alpha^{-2 }\vartheta^2$ of the \emph{continuous parameter} $\vartheta$, and we plot $\lambda^2_\vartheta$ along with $\mu^2_\vartheta$ for different values of $\alpha$.
 The intersection points correspond to minima and maxima of the stationary distribution \cite{Englert2002a} as suggested by the following argument.
 For $\alpha<1$ the death rate is always larger than the birth rate and the distribution is maximum at the vacuum state.
 For $1< \alpha<4.6$ there is a single non-trivial intersection point such that the birth rate is larger to its left and smaller to its right, and therefore corresponds to the maximum of the stationary distribution.
 Similarly, when $4.6<\alpha< 7.8$ the rates intersect in three points, the first and last are located at local maxima while the middle point is a local minimum, so we deal with a bimodal distribution.
-However, while this analysis clarifies the emergence of multimodal distributions, it does not explain the sudden jump of the mean photon number at $\alpha\approx 6.66$.
+However, while this analysis clarifies the emergence of multimodal distributions, it does not explain the sudden jump of the mean photon number at $\alpha\approx 6.66$, and higher values.

 This feature can be intuitively understood by appealing to the effective potential model \cite{Haroche&Raimond}.
 If we think of the photon number as a continuous variable and introduce a fictitious potential $U$ defined by